Europe in the High Middle Ages

-Students are required to submit one essay, usually before reading week if the module is running during semester 1, on one of the topics studied during the first half of the module.
-Essays are a test of a student's skills to research a topic; to analyse material and understand different interpretations of the past; to produce clear, evidence-based and properly referenced historical argument; to present their findings in good English/Welsh; and of their ability to organize their time so that the work is submitted by the deadline.
-Essays should be the result of considerable reading and research and of time spent considering your historical argument.
+Essays are a test of your skills to research a topic; to analyse material and understand different interpretations of the past; to produce clear, evidence-based and properly referenced historical argument; to present your findings in good English/Welsh; and your ability to organize your time so that the work is submitted by the deadline.
+Degree essays are supposed to be the result of considerable reading and research and of time spent considering your historical argument.
 Little credit will be given for work which simply repeats lectures or basic textbooks.
 The essays and their bibliographies will be expected to show evidence of wide reading (including journal articles and monographs).
 The argument of the work is expected to show independent judgement and engagement with any relevant historiographical debates.
+REMEMBER that you MUST provide references and a bibliography in the correct format.
+All essays should be submitted on Turnitin.
 All essays should be word-processed and well-presented.
 They must include a full bibliography and proper references.
-All assessed essays will be penalized according to University rules if they are handed in after the deadline and the student concerned has not arranged an extension with the Senior Tutor.
+All assessed degree essays will be penalized according to University rules if they are handed in after the deadline and you have not arranged an extension with the Senior Tutor.

 Teaching and Learning Strategy